Basketball in Africa: History

 Men's basketball made its debut as a contested Olympic sport in Berlin, Germany in 1936.
 At this event, Egypt fielded a team, making it the first African nation to compete in Olympic basketball.
 In this tournament, Egypt finished outside of the medal places with a record of 1–3, with its sole win coming against Turkey by a score of 33–23.

-Hakeem Olajuwon, widely considered to be the best African player of all time, arrived from Nigeria in 1980 as an unheralded recruit to the University of Houston.
-Here he emerged as a star, forming a formidable duo with Clyde Drexler, that came to be known as "Phi Slamma Jamma," en route to back-to-back NCAA championship games.
-Olajuwon proceeded to be selected first overall in the 1984 NBA draft, ahead of Michael Jordan and would put together an illustrious career including back-to-back NBA championships in 1994 and 95, the MVP award in 1994, and a selection to the Naismith Memorial Basketball Hall of Fame in 2008.
+Hakeem Olajuwon arrived from Nigeria in 1980 as an unheralded recruit to the University of Houston.
+Here, he emerged as a star, forming a duo with Clyde Drexler, that came to be known as "Phi Slamma Jamma," en route to back-to-back NCAA championship games.
+Olajuwon proceeded to be selected first overall in the 1984 NBA draft, ahead of Michael Jordan and would put together a career including back-to-back NBA championships in 1994 and 1995, the MVP award in 1994, and a selection to the Naismith Memorial Basketball Hall of Fame in 2008.
 Hakeem's popularity catalyzed the growth of basketball in Africa, akin to Yao Ming's impact on the game in China.

 In 2019, the Toronto Raptors, featuring African players Pascal Siakam (Cameroon) and Serge Ibaka (Republic of the Congo), and general manager Masai Ujiri (Nigeria), defeated the Golden State Warriors to win the NBA title.
 The Raptors, under the guidance of Ujiri, the first and only African general manager in the NBA to this point, have since further invested in African talent to fill their lineup around two-time All-NBA player, Siakam.
 In the 2022–23 season, the Raptors featured eight African players on their roster.

 In 2023, Philadelphia 76ers center from Yaoundé, Cameroon, Joel Embiid, was named NBA MVP after two consecutive seasons finishing as runner-up.